cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 ### Improvements and customizations

-This tutorial provides a good starting point for understanding and implementing authentication in Workers, using Auth0.
-There's a number of customizations and improvements that can be done to this codebase that are out-of-scope for the purposes of this tutorial, but will be briefly mentioned in this section, along with links to learn more.
+This tutorial introduces concepts for implementing authentication in Workers using Auth0.
+There's a number of potential customizations and improvements to this codebase that are out-of-scope for the purposes of this tutorial.
+I will briefly mentioned a few in this section along with links to learn more.

 #### Deploying to origin/originless